XTB UK Review

 Charges and fees

-It’s free to open and close an account with XTB, but a withdrawal fee of £12 is applied if you are taking out less than £60.
-There is also an inactivity fee of £10 a month charged if you don’t make a trade for more than 12 months, or if no cash is put in your account in the previous 90 days.
-So be mindful of opening an account and then leaving it idle as the costs could quickly rack up.
+Withdrawal and inactivity fees: It’s free to open and close an account with XTB, but a withdrawal fee of £5 is applied if you are taking out less than £50.
+There is also an inactivity fee of £10 a month charged if you haven’t made a trade for more than 12 months or if no cash has been put in your account in the previous 90 days.
+Be mindful of opening an account and then leaving it idle, as the costs could quickly rack up.

 Scenario pricing: When calculating annual share dealing costs, trading frequency and account balance are the two most important factors to consider.
 Assuming a £30,000 portfolio in a traditional, taxable share dealing account, here are four scenarios of how much XTB would cost based on trade frequency: